valkovich-ds/streamx-common-github-actions/README.md

 #### Unpublish a specific resource from StreamX

-Use `subject` to send a single event without scanning files — for example, to unpublish a specific resource by its key.
+Use `subject` to send a single event without scanning files — for example, to unpublish a specific resource by its subject.
 This is useful for manual content removal triggered via `workflow_dispatch`, where you already know exactly which resource to act on.

 ```yaml